MasterMedo/daily-expense-manager/README_deadline.md

 12  tags - something that will remind me of the record, 13  recurrence - is the expense likely to be repeated (yes/no)
 ```

+## questions to be answered:

+1. what percentage of money is spent on groceries, activities, traveling...?
+2. what is the preferred public transport?
+3. how expensive is each city daily?
+4. how much money is spent daily?
+5. how much money will be spent in the upcoming days?

 ### questions 1-4 pseudocode